JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 By hovering the mouse on this column, you can see the list of groups to which an entry belongs to.

 The "groups" column is displayed by default.
-To remove the "groups" column, go to **Options → Preferences**, tab **Entry table**, and click on the bin icon next to the item "Groups".
-To add the "groups" column, select the "Groups" item in the drop-down menu, and click on the **+** button located to the right of the drop-down menu.
+Using the menu **Options → Preferences**, tab **Entry table**, you can:
+* remove the "groups" column by clicking on the bin icon next to the item "Groups".
+* add the "groups" column by selecting the "Groups" item in the drop-down menu, and clicking on the **+** button located to the right of the drop-down menu.

 ![Preferences for tab Entry table](https://user-images.githubusercontent.com/6931104/188165479-1beeed58-638b-4ef8-97d2-70bd350753fa.png)